lightward/mechanic-tasks/docs/automatically-cancel-orders-with-certain-risk-indicators/README.md

 ## Documentation

 This task auto-cancels incoming orders when it finds all of a certain set of risk assessment facts.
 Risk assessment facts must match exactly, so double-check your configuration!
+Optionally, this task can also auto-tag the order, email the customer, restock the inventory, and/or refund payment.

+Valid cancellation reasons to set:

+* customer: The customer wanted to cancel the order.
+* declined: Payment was declined.
+* fraud: The order was fraudulent.
+* inventory: There was insufficient inventory.
+* staff: Staff made an error.
+* other: The order was canceled for an unlisted reason.

+__NOTE:__ This task will not cancel orders that have been partially or fully fulfilled

 ## Installing this task